Romern/syncMyMoodle/README.md

-    "login_at_start": false, //Login automatically when starting the GUI "synchronize_at_start": false, //Synchronize automatically when starting the GUI "close_after_synchronization": false, //Close automatically after synchronizing when starting the GUI "use_secret_service": false //Use the secret service integration (requires the secretstorage pip module) }
+    "login_at_start": false, //Login automatically when starting the GUI "synchronize_at_start": false, //Synchronize automatically when starting the GUI "close_after_synchronization": false, //Close automatically after synchronizing when starting the GUI "use_secret_service": false, //Use the secret service integration (requires the secretstorage pip module) "no_links": false //Skip links embedded in pages.
+This would disable OpenCast links for example }
 ```